MeirellesLab/metagenomic_public_database/README.md

-# BIOME METAGENOMIC PUBLIC DATABASE
+# BIOME METAGENOMIC PUBLIC DATABASE CURATION

 **warning: None of the present data should be shared or used without the consent of the supervisor Dr. Pedro Meirelles.**
 ### Introduction